astropy/astropy/docs/coordinates/velocities.rst

 However, it is important to recognize that the finite difference transformations have inherent limits set by the finite difference algorithm and machine precision.
-To illustrate this problem, consider the AltAz to GCRS  (i.e., geocentric) transformation.
+To illustrate this problem, consider the Horizontal to GCRS  (i.e., geocentric) transformation.
 Lets try to compute the radial velocity in the GCRS frame for something observed from the Earth at a distance of 100 AU with a radial velocity of 10 km/s: